msjaiswal/book-notes/Building Microservices.markdown

 [![](https://images-eu.ssl-images-amazon.com/images/I/51e6hCWFZNL.jpg)](https://www.amazon.in/Building-Microservices-Designing-Fine-Grained-Systems-ebook/dp/B00T3N7XB4?tag=gludo-21)

 #### Disclaimer
 Following are the notes that I made while reading the book.
 This is not intended to be a replacement for the book; but a complement.
-I have taken liberty to explain concepts differently and add references wherever appropriate.
+I have taken liberty to explain concepts slightly differently and add additional references wherever I felt the need.

 ### What are Microservices?
 Microservices are small, independently deployable, autonomous services that work together.